 During its ten-year Southern Association of Colleges and Schools Commission on Colleges (SACSOC) reaffirmation of accreditation process in 2014, LSUS faced scrutiny from the accreditor for financial instability.
 Cuts in state funding for higher education had led LSUS to a \$2.2 million deficit.
 In response, newly hired Chancellor Larry Clark immediately froze all faculty and staff hiring and exhausted most of the institution's reserve funding, including grant indirect dollars for faculty research and funding reserved for the student-focused University Center building project.
 To bring the institution to financial stability, the administration turned its focus to developing revenue-generating online programs aligned with market demand through a contract with Academic Partnerships, a marketing and recruitment firm that provides services to help institutions develop online programs and recruit students.
 The online programs developed through this partnership, especially the MBA program, which has grown from 39 students in 2013 to over 4,600 students in 2021, generated approximately \$118M in gross tuition revenue for LSUS for the fiscal years 2016-17 through 2020-21.
-In 2012, the Board of Regents adjusted the statewide funding formula to no longer provide enrollment funding for online program students.
-As a result, LSUS has realized less total revenue per student than was realized per student in 2012.
+In preparation for Fiscal Year 2017-2018, the Board of Regents approved an outcomes-based funding formula that counted online students who resided or attended a public postsecondary institution in Louisiana in-person and excluded out-of-state students who were not living in the state and took classes that were one hundred percent online.
 Many initiatives and goals for institutional improvement and growth were adjusted or postponed in line with the state, LSU System, and LSUS financial situations.
 The revenue generated through the institution's contract with Academic Partnerships has been critical to covering the gap in state funding and replenishing the institution's reserves.
 Since 2014, the added revenue has allowed the institution to repair and improve its infrastructure, as well as create new learning spaces and labs that are attracting students and growing the face-to-face undergraduate population.
 Figure 15 shows these shifts in revenue sources.
 The institution has also realized a 27% increase in external grant awards since 2013.